jyc119/Login-System/README.md

 ### Rememeber me Javascript implementation

 To obtain the list of login details with a token, I created another button at the top called 'Look for Usernames'.
 When this button is clicked, the javascript function **getUsername()** is used where the list of login details received from FastAPI is used to insert into a dropdown list for the username field.
-The input field will automatically be filled when a dropdown option in username is selected by altering the value attribute.
+The password input field will automatically be filled when a dropdown option in username is selected by altering the value attribute.